- Anthem BCBS PPO

 Sharon Bain, LCSW

-Sharon Bain, LCSW specializes in the Gottman Method of Couples Therapy having completed all three levels of training with the Gottman Institute.
 Our female clientele often seek her out to work individually on depression or anxiety resulting from family stress and relationship burdens.
-A portion of her practice is also dedicated to family therapy where she is especially known for working with parents of preschoolers.
+A portion of her practice is also dedicated to parent coaching where she is especially known for working with parents of preschoolers.